 |Skin and Appendages|

-the study or at discontinuation; thus patients may be included in more than
+during the study or at discontinuation; thus patients may be included in more

-No consistent differences in the incidences of adverse events were observed between male and female patients.
+No consistent differences in the incidences of adverse reactions were observed between male and female patients.

-There were insufficient data to assess the impact of race on the incidence of adverse events.
+There were insufficient data to assess the impact of race on the incidence of adverse reactions.

 Additional Zelapar Information